 The pride you have in your new high school graduate is boundless.
-Your budget for hosting a graduation celebration likely is not.
+Your budget for hosting a graduation party likely is not.

-Read these tips to help you celebrate your graduate’s achievements with a memorable — yet affordable — party.
+Read these tips to help you celebrate your graduate’s achievements with a memorable — yet affordable — celebration.

 Coordinate Your Party With Other Parents

 Yours isn’t the only graduation party in town, so why not coordinate an event with other parents?
 There’s a good chance your graduate and his or her friends will be moving from party to party anyway.
-So, getting parties in sync is a good idea.
+Getting parties in sync is a good idea.

-Hosting a joint party for graduating friends is a great way to celebrate on a budget.
+Hosting a joint party for graduating friends is a great way to keep your graduation party on budget.

 - Split food and decorating costs in half and share all the party prep and cleanup chores.